CFA Level I Study Plan Quick Facts

 You’ll also need to customize those study hours to best fit your schedule.
 Take the time to plan an hour or two into each day, or longer sessions if a full-time job and commitments during the week demand it.

 Finally, if you’ve decided to begin your study much closer to the exam date, planning a series of 3-hour study sessions can help you reach your goal.
-And even if you’re in a hurry, you’ll want all that the Wiley Study Guides have to offer.
+And even if you’re in a hurry, you’ll want all that the UWorld Study Guides have to offer.

 Want help creating a CFA study plan?